Lillious/Node-Webserver/README.md

 ```

 ## Files
+Location: /files
-Location: src/files
+Secure Location: /files/secure
-You can choose to add publicly accessible files to the location listed above for them to be automatically copied over to dist/src/files during the deployment.
+You can choose to files to the directories above.
-Files can be accessed at files.yourdomain.com(DNS required) or yourdomain.com/files
+Publicly accessible files can be accessed at files.yourdomain.com(DNS required) or yourdomain.com/files
+Secure files that are not accessible by any means and just live on the server as a storage device are located in the Secure Location directory.